-STATE OF TENNESSEE Office of the Attorney General
+STATE OF TENNESSEE

+Office of the Attorney General

+ROBERT E. COOPER, JR. ATTORNEY GENERAL AND REPORTER

+LUCY HONEY HAYNES CHIEF DEPUTY ATTORNEY GENERAL

+P.O.
+BOX 20207, NASHVILLE, TN 37202 TELEPHONE (615)741-3491 FACSIMILE (615)741-2009 LAWRENCE HARRINGTON CHIEF POLICY DEPUTY

+July 14, 2014

-ROBERT E. COOPER, JR. ATTORNEY GENERAL AND REPORTER CORDELL HULL AND JOHN SEVIER STATE OFFICE BUILDINGS MAILING ADDRESS P.O.
-BOX 20207 NASHVILLE, TN 37202 > July 5, 2013 Cody York Director, Publications Division Secretary of State's Office 8th Floor, Snodgrass Tower Nashville, Tennessee 37243 MECEVED MECEVED M 9:58 RE: Publication of Attorney General's Regulatory Takings Guidelines - Annual Update Dear Mr. York:
+Cody York Director, Publications Division Secretary of State's Office 8th Floor, Snodgrass Tower Nashville, Tennessee 37243

+RE:

+Publication of Attorney General's Regulatory Takings

+Guidelines - Annual Update

+Dear Mr. York:

 In accordance with Tenn.
-Code Ann. § 12-1-203, I am enclosing an original and one copy of the annual (2013) update of the Attorney General's Regulatory Takings Guidelines for publication in the Tennessee Register.
-There has been a change in federal law affecting takings over the preceding twelve months, and that change has been incorporated on pages 6 and 7 of this update in sections III, B. 3. b. and III, C. 1 (redline copy is also attached).
+Code Ann. § 12-1-203, I am enclosing an original and one copy of the annual (2014) update of the Attorney General's Regulatory Takings Guidelines for publication in the Tennessee Register.
+There have been no changes in federal or state law affecting takings over the preceding twelve months, however, some slight modifications are being made this year to the sections on permitting in order to be more reflective of one state agency's practices.
+Specifically, on pp. 6-7 of the attached redline, we are deleting the words "equal to the property dedication's value," which had been inserted last year.
+That change has been incorporated on pages 6 and 7 of this original update in sections III, B. 3. b. and III, C. 1 (redline copy is also attached).
 I will also be forwarding to you an electronic version of the guidelines in Word format.

 I would appreciate it if you would stamp the enclosed copy "filed" or "received" and return it to me by messenger mail to the address below.
 If you have any questions regarding this update, please feel free to contact me at the number below.

+Sincerely.

-Sincerely, Elizabeth P. McCarter Senior Counsel (615) 532-2582 lisa.mccarter@ag.tn.gov Encl.
+Elizabeth P. McCarter Senior Counsel

+lisa.mccarter@ag.tn.gov